zmcartor/zmcartor.github.com/_posts/2015-03-01-estimate-like-a-professional.md

 ## A constructive alternative
 It's impossible to come up with good estimates on the spot without investigating the problem space.
-Here's an example of howto handle a sprint review like a real professional :
+Here's howto handle a sprint review like a real professional :

 **PM** - *What's the estimate for item #12XY , implementation of new sign-in flow?*